Content on this page was generated by AI and has not been manually reviewed.

 7. Consider data residency and privacy: For regulated industries, ensure TLS inspection and data handling align with privacy requirements.
 Some data might require restricted inspection or regional data handling.

 8. Lock in a phased cutover: Gradually shift user groups away from VPN while sustaining critical services.
 Monitor user experience and security posture during transitions.
-India vpn edge extension
+Zenmate free proxy extension for privacy and access: complete guide to setup, features, security, and alternatives 2026

 9. Integrate with existing security tools: SIEM, SOAR, endpoint protection, and cloud access controls should work in concert with Zscaler policies to avoid gaps.